netcosports/Astrarium/README.md

 ## Main concept

 The main idea behind this library is to solve the following problems:
-- Make `AppDelegate` implementation is more clean;
+- Make `AppDelegate` implementation is cleaner;
 - Stop providing interface over managers/handlers as singleton object;

 The main concept of Astrarium is `Service`.
-Service is statefull object in most of the cases.
+A service is a statefull object in most of the cases.
-It has the same lifetime with application.
+It has the same lifetime as the application.
 Access to these services is done by `ServiceIdentifier` using `Dispatcher`.

 ## Initialization

-To integrate Astrarium into your app, you need to inherite your `AppDelegate` from Astrarium.AppDelegate:
+To integrate Astrarium into your app, you need to be inherited your `AppDelegate` from Astrarium.AppDelegate:

 ```swift
 public class AppDelegate: Astrarium.AppDelegate